SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 Follow the instructions to [build the samples](../README.md#build-the-samples ).

-Before running this sample, be sure that message-replay is enabled in the VPN used.
-Also messages must have been published to the replay-log for the queue that is used.
+Before running this sample, be sure that Message Replay is enabled in the Message VPN.
+Also, messages must have been published to the replay log for the queue that is used.
 The "QueueProducer" sample can be used to create and publish messages to the queue.
-The "QueueConsumer" sample can be used to drain the queue, so that replay is performed on an empty queue and observed by this sample.
+The "QueueConsumer" sample can be used to drain the queue so that replay is performed on an empty queue and observed by this sample.
 Both samples are from the [Persistence with Queues tutorial](https://solace.com/samples/solace-samples-java/persistence-with-queues/ ).

 ```
 $ ./build/staged/bin/queueProducer <host:port> <client-username>@<message-vpn> [<client-password>]
 $ ./build/staged/bin/queueConsumer <host:port> <client-username>@<message-vpn> [<client-password>]
 ```

-Then run this sample and observe the followings, particularly the "messageId"s listed :
+You can now run this sample and observe the following, particularly the "messageId"s listed:

 1. First, a client initiated replay is started when the flow connects.
 All messages are requested and replayed from the replay log.
 ```